iArcanic/operation-packet-storm/README.md

 git clone https://github.com/iArcanic/operation-packet-storm
 ```

+2. Download the packet capture file and place in the [pcap-files](https://github.com/iArcanic/operation-packet-storm/tree/main/pcap-files) directory

+> [!IMPORTANT]
+>
+> - You must follow the instructions in [pcap-files/README.md](https://github.com/iArcanic/operation-packet-storm/tree/main/pcap-files) before building and running the Docker container.
+> - This is to ensure you have the `packet-storm.pcap` packet capture file in the `pcap-files` directory for the Docker container to use.

-2. Navigate to the project's root directory
+3. Navigate to the project's root directory

 ```bash
 cd operation-packet-storm
 ```

-3. Build and run the Docker container
+4. Build and run the Docker containers

 ```bash
 docker-compose up --build